beeleebow/bradbow.com/posts/2017-08-30-expressions_vs_statements.md

 </code></pre>

 <code class="language-csharp">var x = 1;</code> is a statement (i.e. the *assignment* statement).
-It says: "Give me enough memory to hold an integer, put the value `1` into that memory, and address the memory as <code class="language-csharp">x</code> so I can refer to it later".
+It says: "Give me enough memory to hold an integer, put the value <code class=language-csharp>1</code> into that memory, and address the memory as <code class="language-csharp">x</code> so I can refer to it later".
 Writing to the Console or logging are also statements.
 You don't get values back from running them.
 The <code class="language-csharp">if</code> construct in most